Eddi Reader: Fairground Attraction

 In 1984, Reader returned to the UK from Paris, where she had been working as a singer for the Romanian composer Vladimir Cosma.
 Through her contact with the brass section session musicians Kick Horns in London, she signed a recording contract with EMI, and recorded two singles with the disco group Outbar Squeek.
 Around the same time, she met and asked Mark E. Nevin, a guitarist and songwriter from the band Jane Aire and the Belvederes to write for her and they recorded two songs as 'The Academy of Fine Popular Music'.
 They subsequently formed Fairground Attraction, together with Simon Edwards (guitarrón – a Mexican acoustic bass guitar) and Roy Dodds (drums and percussion).
-In 1988, the band signed to the RCA and BMG labels and released their first single, "Perfect", which became a UK number one, winning best single at the 1989 Brit Awards.
+In 1988, the band signed to the RCA and BMG labels and, in March 1988, released their first single, "Perfect", which became a UK number one, winning best single at the 1989 Brit Awards.
 Their debut studio album, The First of a Million Kisses, was also a success, reaching number two in the UK Albums Chart, and winning best album at the 1989 Brits.

 This success was short-lived, however.
 In November 1989, after a break, during which Reader had her first child, Charlie, with her French-Algerian partner Milou, arguments arose within the group, and Nevin abandoned a recording session for their second studio album, which eventually led to the break-up of the band.
 A makeshift second album, a collection of B-sides and live tracks, Ay Fond Kiss, was rushed out the following year.

-In 2024, the band's original line-up announced a Japan and UK tour, and reunited for an album titled "Beautiful Happening", set for release on September 20th 2024.
-A first single, "What's Wrong With The World ?", was released in February, followed by the album's title track in June.
+In 2024, the band's original line-up announced a Japan and UK tour, and reunited for an album titled "Beautiful Happening", released on September 20th 2024.
+A first single, "What's Wrong With The World?", was released in February 2025, followed by the album's title track in June 2025.